wrightben/texas-holdem/README.md

 ### Theory

 All players being with 1 in N probability of winning.
-Betting is determined by colloquial play.
+Betting is usually determined by colloquial, rather than mathematical, play.

 ```
 $sh hand.sh